 Restoration of Full Chewing Power

 Another important function of dental implants is the restoration of full chewing power.
-Compare this with dentures, which only restores 10% or less of that.
-This has a direct affect on your quality of life, as it will limit your food choices, which can further lead to nutritional deficiencies.
+Compare this with dentures, which only restore 10% or less of that.
+This has a direct affect on your quality of life, as it limits your food choices, which can further lead to nutritional deficiencies.

 High-pressure chewing is also a form of exercise for your mouth that helps to prevent bone loss.
 Dentures do not provide enough stimulation to maintain the volume of bone in your jaw.
 This can lead to a sunken appearance with excessive wrinkles, saggy skin, lips and jowls, as the face starts to collapse over time.

 Dental Implants are Non-Toxic & Look Like Real Teeth

 Dental implants are custom made from the root up, so that they fit perfectly into a person’s existing mouth structure.
 Apart from the health benefits, they also resemble real teeth in appearance.
 This serves to restore a person’s self-esteem and confidence, whenever they need to open their mouth to talk or smile.